Dm-code-prog/Shoppigram-API/internal/notifications/templates/en/admin/channel_integration_failure.md

-Integration for a channel %s went wrong.
-It might happen because our bot wasn't permitted to edit messages.
-Please try again
+Something went wrong. @ShoppigramBot was not added to your channel %s.
+Please try again.
+Please make sure that @ShoppigramBot is allowed to post and edit messages.